achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      6.Random Sample Imputation

-     7.Missing Data Not At Random

-     8.Missing At Random

-     9.Adding a variable to capture NAN
+     7.Adding a variable to capture NAN

+     8.Arbitrary Value Imputation

    b.handle imbalance

-     1.Under Sampling
+     1.Under Sampling - mostly not prefer because lost of data

      2.Over Sampling  (RandomOverSampler (here new points create by same dot)) ,  SMOTETomek(new points create by nearest point so take long time)

      3.class_weight give more importance to that small class

+     4.use kfold to keep the ratio of classess constant

    c.remove noise